WATCH: Terrifying footage of level crossing accidents released

-On International Level Crossing Awareness Day (ILCAD), Iarnród Éireann has released footage of incidents at level crossings and has called for renewed vigilance at level crossings.
+On International Level Crossing Awareness Day (ILCAD) this week, Iarnród Éireann released footage of incidents at level crossings and has called for renewed vigilance at level crossings.

 Incident rates are stable, this may have been contributed to by reduced traffic volume due to Covid-19 restrictions, but as restrictions begin to ease, the company appeals for road users to be vigilant at level crossings.